giangchicken/Giang-s-book/Income prediction using  satelite data.md

 >>**(e)**
 >>- Performance analyzed across different wealth percentiles, with experiments run separately for increasing percentages of available clusters.
 >>- For example, an x-axis value of 4 indicates that clusters below the 40th wealth percentile were included in the test set, allowing examination of model accuracy across wealth distributions.
+>
+>>This figure comprehensively illustrates how different models and varying data samples affect the accuracy and reliability of satellite-based economic predictions, highlighting the robustness of CNN-based approaches across multiple conditions.

 ---